 The Mekong River runs through six countries namely China, Myanmar, Laos, Thailand, Cambodia & Vietnam.
-It is the 7th longest river in Asia and 12th in the world!

 Our first stop was the Unicorn Island.
 Here you can find the floating market with sellers and buyers bargaining and exchanging their goods from their boats.
 We rode a smaller boat and cruised on the canal maze for a more authentic experience of Mekong River.

 After Unicorn, we went to another island.
 There we were served some crystallised ginger and banana chips, tea with natural honey and bee pollen, and got to be up-close and touch a honeycomb and a snake!
 Quite interesting experiences.